MarcoIeni/release-plz/docs/src/github/trigger.md

 ## Workarounds to trigger further workflow runs

-Release-plz can release your packages without triggering further workflow runs.
+Release-plz doesn't need to trigger further workflow runs to release your packages.
-However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you can use one of these workarounds:
+However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you need to use one of these workarounds:

 - To run `on: pull_request` workflows, manually close and reopen the release pull request.